anish-natekar/PicoW_Copter_docs/docs/source/index.rst

 over discharge (while flying) and over charge (while charging).
 If you Lipo looks swollen it is recommended to dispose it in a controlled manner as provided by the manufacturer i.e. first using a large resistance to slowly discharge the Lipo completely and slowly and then burrying it.
-It is highly prefered to dispose Lithium batteries through some professional recycling service as They are can have long term environmental impacts as according to this article [(Go to Pg 4 last para)](https://www.intertek.com/uploadedFiles/Intertek/Divisions/Commercial_and_Electrical/Media/PDF/Battery/Environmental-Considerations-for-Lithium-Batteries-White-Paper.pdf)
+It is highly prefered to dispose Lithium batteries through some professional recycling service as They are can have long term environmental impacts as according to this article (https://www.intertek.com/uploadedFiles/Intertek/Divisions/Commercial_and_Electrical/Media/PDF/Battery/Environmental-Considerations-for-Lithium-Batteries-White-Paper.pdf)
 LION do have some heavy metals like Cobalt, Copper and Nickle so I assume Lipo batteries also have these metals and if burried they can reach into the ground water to cause heavy metal poisoning but I am not an expert on this topic so I request anyone interested to do their own research.